wavemaker/docs/learn/react-native/debugging-in-react-native.md

     - Close the application on device if it is already running.
     - Scan the QR code generated from the device, to launch the app and initiate WavePulse connection.
 Alternatively, you can code link given below QR code and open it in the browser of your device to do the same.
     - A pop up will appear once the application is launched, asking for permission to connect with the WavePulse session started earlier.
 Press 'Yes' to initiate connection.
-    - WavePulse is not connected.
+    - WavePulse is now connected.
 You can now use WavePulse to debug your application.

 <div style={{ position: "relative", paddingBottom: "56.25%" }}>
   <iframe